Review by Ian Keogh

 Grant’s girlfriend Bev is connected to the ancient powers running through London’s rivers, and it’s through her that he first encounters a particularly potent, branded smokeable weed.
 It’s possibly mystical in origin, but that remains to be verified.
 Aaronovich and Cartmel lead us on a merry chase, eventually switching the narrative to concentrate more on the villain of the piece, and just when we think we have them figured, a wild card is thrown in adding a new aspect to their character.
 And then they drop the stunner.

-A series of one page gag strips follow the main story, written by Celeste Bronfman and nicely drawn by Brian Williamson, making a nice bonus.
+A series of one page gag strips follow the main story, written by Celeste Bronfman and nicely drawn by Brian Williamson, making for a pleasing bonus, and Williamson’s audition for drawing the following Action at a Distance.
 It’s always a delight to watch the progression of a series that improves volume by volume, and Water Weed is the best yet, gripping and very funny.